Ross Prairie Trailhead & Campground

 This area is ecologically unique due to the adjacent placement of the high, dry sandhill community.

-Located along the southern boundary of the Cross Florida Greenway along the east side of State Road 200 and adjacent to the entrance to Ross Prairie State Forest is the Ross Prairie Trailhead and Campground.
+The Ross Prairie Trailhead and Campground is located along the southern boundary of the Cross Florida Greenway along the east side of State Road 200 and adjacent to the entrance to Ross Prairie State Forest.

-The day-use trailhead facilities include an equestrian staging area, bike and hike trailheads for the natural surface mountain bike and Florida Trail hiking trails.
+The day-use trailhead facilities include an equestrian staging area plus bike and hike trailheads for the natural surface mountain bike and Florida Trail hiking trails.
 There are restrooms with potable water and a picnic pavilion as well.
 The Ross Prairie Campground has 14 public-use campsites with water and 30/50 amp hookups available.
 An on-site campground host is available 365 days a year.
-Reservations can be made through Reserve America.

 The trails in this area meander through beautiful oak hammocks and islands interspersed around the edge of Ross Prairie.
-Wildlife in this area are abundant with whitetail deer, wild turkey, bobcat, alligators in the prairie, gopher tortoises in the sandhills and numerous other species to observe.
-This part of the Greenway is also conveniently located within two miles of major shopping and dining opportunities just north of the County Road 484 and State Road 200 intersection.
+Abundant wildlife includes whitetail deer, wild turkey, bobcat, alligators in the prairie, gopher tortoises in the sandhills and numerous other species.
+This part of the greenway is also conveniently located within two miles of major shopping and dining opportunities just north of the County Road 484 and State Road 200 intersection.